projectdiscovery/interactsh/README.md

 | smb        | Start a smb agent - impacket and python 3 must be installed  | interactsh-server -smb                                  |
 | debug      | Run interactsh in debug mode                                 | interactsh-server -debug                                |

-There are more useful capabilities supported by Interactsh server that are not enabled by default and are intended to be used only by self-hosted servers.
-These feature are **not** available with hosted server at https://interact.sh
+There are more useful capabilities supported by Interactsh server that are not enabled by default and are intended to be used only by self-hosted servers, for example:

 `root-tld` flag enables global / wildcard (`*.INTERACTSH_DOMAIN`) interaction support for your self-hosted domain and includes implicit authentication protection via the `auth` flag if the `token` flag is omitted.